 PRESERVATION GUIDELINES FOR WOOD

-During the final stages of crafting a pair of eyeglasses is covered with a thin coat of a salve made of beeswax.
+During the final stages of crafting a pair of eyeglasses, the eyewear is covered with a thin coat of a salve made of beeswax.
 This procedure makes the frame water repellent and lightens up the wooden grain, providing a semi gloss finish.
 Since wood is a living entity, from time to time it is needs your care.
 Take care of your eyeglasses like your furniture.
 When your wood eyeglasses start to look a little worn out, apply a hint of wax or oil to bring back the luster.
 Oil for finishing wood or even a transparent lip balm should do the trick.

 BEESWAX SALVE PRESERVATION GUIDELINES